near/docs/docs/develop/contracts/debug-locally.md

 Every state stored on the NEAR Blockchain including contract code, contract states, accounts, and access keys is in the form of state records.
 To run a node having an equivalent state as a `testnet`/`mainnet` node you need to apply the same state records as `testnet`/`mainnet`.
 You don't need to apply all states which can be many gigabytes but only those contract code/state and account keys that were used in the transaction.
 Once you have these state records you can apply them by either placing them in the `"records"` section of genesis _before_ starting the sandbox or use `sandbox_patch_state` RPC to add them dynamically _after_ starting the sandbox.
 Let's see how these state records can be obtained:

+**Contract code:**

-For contract code, Most likely you already have the contract code you've deployed.
-But in case you don't, you can fetch it by `query` RPC:
+Most likely you already have the contract code you've deployed but in case you don't you can fetch it by `query` RPC:

 ```
 curl https://rpc.testnet.near.org -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0", "id":1, "method":"query", "params":{"request_type":"view_code","block_id": block-height-or-hash,"account_id":"contract-account"}}'